Deploy Secure Mesh Site v2 in AWS (ClickOps)

 - Create AWS EC2 Instance

-- Associate the Elastic IP Address to SLO Interface
+- Associate Elastic IP Address to SLO Interface

 - Verify CE Site Registration